cinaglia/bitcheck/README.md

 Dependencies
 -------
-This script uses the awesome lib `docopt` to handle argument parsing and `requests` for HTTP requests.
+This script uses the awesome lib `docopt` to handle argument parsing, `requests` for HTTP requests, as well as `gevent` for asynchronous requests.
 Optionally use `virtualenvwrapper` to handle dependencies.

 Roadmap
 -------
-* Add support for parallel HTTP requests.
 * Add support for multiple currencies and exchanges.
+* Handle request errors.
+* `implemented` Add support for parallel HTTP requests.
 * `implemented` Add setuptools support.